Partnership & Exchange Programs

 - Traveled abroad to Thailand, France, Mexico, Canada, The Dominican Republic, South Korea, Japan and India

-Why Abby works in study abroad: I love helping students experience a different culture to learn more about their environment, policies, and themselves.
+Why Abby works in global education: I love helping students experience a different culture to learn more about their environment, policies, and themselves.
 There are just certain parts of culture that you need to experience, rather than read about.

 Advice for students preparing to go abroad: Take the time to learn about the country, culture and language in which you will be studying.
 You will have a far better learning experience and grow more as a person if you have some prior knowledge as a base.